Bay Pines Center

 Escanaba, MI 49829

-Providing secure residential detention services for youth of either gender awaiting a court decision as well as residential treatment programs for youth adjudicated for criminal offenses.
+Providing secure residential detention services for youth of either gender awaiting a court decision.
+Residential treatment programs for youth adjudicated for criminal offenses.
+Secure short-term, solution-focused intensive treatment for youth as an alternative to traditional residential treatment.
 Bay Pines Center is licensed to accept up to 45 youth age 12 to 20.

 - Average length of stay is 13 months.